What can I do with a Family and Child Studies (FCST) degree?

 I want to be certified as an elementary school teacher.
 What should I major in?
 Is Family and Child Studies the right major for me?

-There are 10 majors at Montclair State University that have the Elementary school certification (grades K-5) attached.
+There are 10+ majors at Montclair State University that have the Elementary school certification (grades K-6) attached.
 Family and Child Studies is just one of them!
 Only you can answer which major is the correct choice for you.
 Which area would you like to study?
 Please visit The Center of Pedagogy website for more information on the teacher education program.

 I would like to change my major to Family and Child Studies or a concentration within the Family and Child Studies major.
 What do I do?

 Fill out a "change of major" form available from any Departmental office on campus.
 Drop off the signed form in the Family and Child Studies office, in University Hall, room 4144.
 It is suggested you meet with the department advisor, Mr. Christopher Cottle, to review your choice.
 Mr. Cottle can assist you in exploring options that are right for you in the Family and Child Studies area.
-Call (973) 655-4171 to set up an appointment or find out this week's walk-in hours.
+Call (973) 655-4171 to find out this week's walk-in hours.

 *Please review all of the specific Requirements for internal transfer students interested in Families, Children, and School Settings, including GPA, academic standing, and procedures.